jeff-hykin/universify/story.md

 ## Part 2: Cramming in a 3rd Language

-When it comes to programming syntax, we as programmers have a lot of choice: indent-based Python, end-based Ruby, C-style languages, ~~Haskell~~ Elixir.
-We could even try to use Rust ([Rust supports shebangs by the way](https://stackoverflow.com/a/41325202/4367134)).
-How many languages have a syntax that is compatible with bash and powershell?
+Some will object to what I am about to reveal.
+They will say "Jeff, it didn't have to be this way.
+There must be another syntax".
+Maybe they are right.
+We as programmers have a lot of choices in syntax: indent-based Python, end-based Ruby, C-style languages, ~~Haskell~~ Elixir.
+We could even try to use Zig, Go, or Rust ([Rust supports shebangs by the way](https://stackoverflow.com/a/41325202/4367134)).
+How many are compatible with bash and powershell?

 I don't know.

-We don't need to know, we just need one compatible language.

-Some people will object to what I am about to say.
-They will say "it didn't have to be this way, there must be another syntax".
-Maybe they are right.
-But deep down, you and I both know it was fate.
-The truth is the world's first universal script could only ever be one language:
+I just know there is at least one.
+Deep down, you and I both know it was fate.
+The world's first universal script could only ever be one language:
 - The language destined from birth to rule over all languages.
 - The language no programmer can truly escape.
 - The language that crashes iPhones, CloudFlare, Teslas, and homemade websites alike.